Tzunami/go-earthdollar/README.md

 The core values of democratic engagement, transparency, and integrity run deep with us.
 We welcome contributions from everyone, and are grateful for even the smallest of fixes.  :clap:
 >>>>>>> 462a0c24946f17de60f3ba1226255a938bc47de3

-This project is migrated from the now hard-forked [Ethereum (ETHF) Github project](https://github.com.earthdollar), and we will need to incrementally migrate pieces of the infrastructure required to maintain the project.
+This project is migrated from the now hard-forked [Earthdollar (ETHF) Github project](https://github.com.earthdollar), and we will need to incrementally migrate pieces of the infrastructure required to maintain the project.

 <<<<<<< HEAD
  * Code must adhere to the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e. uses [gofmt](https://golang.org/cmd/gofmt/)).